adtma/adtma.github.io/_pages/cv_pdf.md

   - /cv.html
   - /resume
 ---
 If you don't have a PDF plugin for this browser, you can download the pdf file [here](https://www.adtma.pw/assets/pdfs/AdiatmaResume.pdf).
+Alternatively, you can access my full CV using think [link](https://www.adtma.pw/adiatmacv/).

 <object data="https://www.adtma.pw/assets/pdfs/AdiatmaResume.pdf" type="application/pdf" width="100%" style="height:50vh;">
   <p>It appears you don't have a PDF plugin for this browser.